-How to clean a feeder
+How to Clean a Hummingbird Feeder

 - Empty your feeder and dispose of any leftover nectar.